Baila3/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1.
-This app is allows users to add a variety of plants to their carts and orders those plants.
+This app is allows users to add a variety of plants to their carts and order those plants.
+It runs on rails and uses rspec for testing.

 ## Final Product
 Jungle Showcase